aws/go-kafka-event-source/README.md

 GKES is usable in it's current form but there are a few things slated for the very near future.
 This library is being used by AWS for internal workloads.

+- [X] More comprehensive documentation for and async processing - [Complete](./docs/asyncprocessing.md)
-- [ ] More comprehensive documentation, specifically around StateStores and async processing - In Progress
+- [ ] More comprehensive documentation for StateStores - In Progress
 - [ ] Per topic partitioner support for EventContext.Forward() and Producer/BatchProducer APIs, Currently, only the Java default murmur2 partitioner is supported - In Progress
 - [ ] Instructions for testing locally - In progress
 - [ ] More robust functional tests for async processing.
 Though this is tested extenisively using a local test harness, this process needs to be more repeatable and available to contributors - In progress